DIGITAL - INTERACTIVITY - MUSEUM - R&DNov 19, 2020

 AN INTERACTIVE AND INCLUSIVE NARRATIVE JOURNEY!

-Starting your audio tour, you discover that the narrative journey of the museum divides into two themes: “The Power of Nature” and “The Nature of Energy”.
+Starting your audio tour, you notice that the narrative journey of the museum divides into two themes: “The Power of Nature” and “The Nature of Energy”.

 In each room you find large graphic walls, equipped with tactile panels and interactive games (skill, exploration and discovery).

 The exhibition hall dedicated to nature has, for example, a wall about the oceans.
 This wall comes to life thanks to three interactive screens.